Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-08-05-Berryphase_Ferroelectricity.md

 $$\langle R_{ion} \rangle = \Sigma_{i=A,B} R*Q_{i} /Q_{total}$$

-These expressions seem to be very easy to solve, but it actually depends on the choice of unicell.
-For example, if we translate the unitcell a litte to the right:
+These expressions are easy to solve, but the charge-center varies with the choice of unicell.
+For example, if we translate the unitcell by a fraction to the right:

 ![]({{site.baseurl}}/assets/img/post_img/2019-08-10-img3.png)
 {: .center}

-Taking a closer look at the picture, some charge "jumped" from the left end to the right end due to periodical conditions.
-And even though the structrure is unchanged, this translation changes the charge center of electrons while left the ion center unaffected.
+Taking a closer look at the charge distribution, some of which "jumped" from the left end to the right end due to periodical conditions.
+And even though the structure is unchanged, this translation motion changes the charge center of electrons while left the ion center unaffected.

-To eliminate this ambiguity, Vanderbile and others found out that it is not the dipole moment for non-centrosymmetric phase that matters, the actual polarization depends on the change of polarization from the non-centrosymmetric phase to the centro-symmetric phase.
+To eliminate this ambiguity, Vanderbilt and others found out that it is not the dipole moment for non-centrosymmetric phase that matters, the actual polarization depends on the change of polarization from the non-centrosymmetric phase to the centro-symmetric phase.

 __Side Note:__  *how to define a centrosymmetric phase?*